muehlefeldt/unity-machine-learning/docs/run-log.md

 * Uses build.

 ## 1179
+* Again a lot sensors.
+Same as 1178.
 * Experiment reward function: Fixed missing collision penalties.
 * Short run with build.
 * Add one single area to be used as heuristic test area.

+## 1180
+* Increased collision penalty.

+## 1181
+* End ep on collision.
+* Why is the ep length not reducing as predicted?
+* Problem with the observation size?
+Move the setting of the size to awake()?

 * Next: Introduce the decoy.
 * Think about the staged process again!